-Most Americans will never owe federal estate tax — the exemption is $13.99 million per individual.
-But 17 states plus D.C. have their own estate or inheritance taxes with much lower thresholds, potentially affecting middle-class families.
+Most Americans will never owe federal estate tax — the exemption is $13.99 million per individual in 2026.
+But 17 states plus D.C. impose their own estate or inheritance taxes with much lower thresholds, and those state-level taxes catch far more families than most people realize.
+If you own a home in Massachusetts, Oregon, or Washington state, an estate worth just $1–2 million could trigger a state tax bill your heirs didn’t see coming.

 Federal Estate Tax